 With a press-in whole-wheat crust and a sour cream and fruit filling, a Finnish Fruit Tart is ever so easy to make but yet looks really impressive.
 It's my "go to" fruit tart recipe for blueberries, sweet cherries, sour cherries, rhubarb and even raisins.
 It takes just 15 minutes to make in a single bowl, no mixer required!

 The Conversation: To learn a new language, start with food words, easy to identify and remember.
 It's how I learned to speak Finnish, one bite at a time.

 Conventional wisdom says that the Finnish language is virtually impossible for non-natives to learn.
 But when I was a Rotary exchange student in Finland – yikes, decades ago now even if it still feels almost-like-yesterday – I worked hard to learn to speak Finnish.

-The kitchen was an easy place to start lessons.
-The very first afternoon, my host “mother” introduced food words such as milk (maito), cheese (juusto), bread (leipä), fish (kala) and more.
+The kitchen was an easy place to start lessons at home.
+The very first afternoon, my host “mother” began teaching me food words such as maito (milk), juusto (cheese), voita (butter), leipä (bread), kala (fish) and more.

-Later, she served a traditional Finnish lunch, a whole steamed salmon with fresh dill sauce and boiled potatoes – and for dessert, this delicious berry tart.
+Later, she served a traditional Finnish lunch, a whole steamed salmon with fresh dill sauce, Finland's deservedly famous boiled Finnish potatoes, chewy rye bread with butter and cheese – and for dessert, rahkapiirakka, this delicious fruit or berry tart.

-Try this simple dessert on your family.
-They’ll be sure to say “kiitos” – thank you!
+So try this simple tart on your family.
+They’ll be sure to say “kiitos” – that means, thank you!

 8 generous servings